ONSdigital/ras-secure-message/API.md

 For descriptions of @msg_from, @msg_to and @ru see messages get

 ## `GET /thread/{thread_id} or /v2/threads/<thread_id>`
-Note V2 uses threads , V1 uses thread (singular)
+Note V2 uses threads, V1 uses thread (singular)
 This has been implemented but not used in production, hence should be treated with caution.
 This returns all messages on a specific thread.